Estimated reading time: 6 minutes

 Ask them how to improve systems and processes for next year or the next event, and you’ll walk away with action steps to incorporate into the planning process.

-The second benefit is that sharing thoughts and ideas validates volunteers and makes them feel like a valuable part of the team – that engages and keeps them involved.
+The second benefit is that sharing thoughts and ideas validates volunteers and makes them feel like a valuable part of the team, thereby engaging and keeping them involved.

 Christians Celebrate the Birth of Jesus